Asthma

 • Instruct the patient to exhale.

-Pro Tip #4: A normal dosage of Albuterol for most people is the equivalent of two inhalations.
-But it still couldn't hurt to ask the patient about their specific dosage.
+Pro Tip #4: A normal dosage of Albuterol for most adults is two inhalations and children may be one or two doses.
+So we need to always ask the patient about their specific dosage.

 • Repeat – patient exhales out all air, puts spacer into their mouth, dispense Albuterol, hold for 10 seconds, and exhale.